-- Take attendance many instructors are using technology (PRS or clickers) to make this easier.
-(And experience shows that course pass rates increase when attendance counts!) - Include a provision in the syllabus regarding how unexcused absences will impact final grade. - Give quizzes periodically and/or on days that students are likely to skip class. - Encourage attendance and share your own rationale about why it is important. - Refer students to their dean's office to discuss their options if they are missing class excessively for health or personal reasons. - 2.
-Give timely feedback on tests and assignments so that students know where they stand and get help early if needed. - Design your syllabus so that students know their grades on several assignments and/or tests by the beginning of the 7th week (last week to drop classes) or the 8th week (mid-term).
-This will give them time to make changes or get help! - Make grading a time-sensitive priority and use the Blackboard grade book to post grades. - Provide ways for students to review their test errors so they can learn from them. - 3.
-Make it personal -- get to know students individually as much as possible. - Use photo rosters to learn student names in and before class.
+- Take attendance many instructors are using tools such as Canvas to take attendance.
+(And experience shows that course pass rates increase when attendance counts!) - Include a provision in the syllabus regarding how unexcused absences will impact final grade. - Give quizzes periodically and/or on days that students are likely to skip class. - Encourage attendance and share your own rationale about why it is important. - Refer students to their dean's office to discuss their options if they are missing class excessively for health or personal reasons.

+2. Give timely feedback on tests and assignments so that studentsknowwhere they standand gethelpearly if needed.

+- Design your syllabus so that students know their grades on several assignments and/or tests by the beginning of the 7th week (last week to drop classes) or the 8th week (mid-term).
+This will give them time to make changes or get help! - Make grading a time-sensitive priority and use the Blackboard grade book to post grades. - Provide ways for students to review their test errors so they can learn from them.

+3. Make it personal -- get to know students individually as much as possible.

-- Encourage students to visit during your office hours. - If class size permits, include an individual or group meeting with the instructor as part of the course requirements. - Meet with students individually to discuss disruptive or inappropriate behavior.
+- Use photo rosters to learn student names in and before class. - Encourage students to visit during your office hours. - If class size permits, include an individual or group meeting with the instructor as part of the course requirements. - Meet with students individually to discuss disruptive or inappropriate behavior.